Britton Gustafson

 Biography

-Britton is a first-year History PhD student at UCLA, where he studies African history and the history of medicine.
+Britton is a History PhD student at UCLA, where he studies African history and the history of medicine.
 He focuses on East Africa and disease.

 Field of Study